-- Switch to the paddle attachment and add vanilla extract, cinnamon, and 3/4 of the ground nuts.
+- Switch to the paddle attachment and add vanilla sugar, cinnamon, and 3/4 of the ground nuts.
 Beat until combined, then add as much of the remaining ground nuts so that the dough hardly sticks anymore.

 - Transfer stars to the baking sheet and spread meringue on top of each cookie.
-Put a little bit in the middle of each cookie and spread it finely with a small knife or brush.
+Put a little bit in the middle of each cookie and spread it finely with a small knife or pastry brush.

 - Bake cookies in the lower third of the oven for about 15 minutes.
 The meringue top needs to stay white, and the cookies should still be soft and look slightly wet on the bottom.